jijihohococo/ichi-orm/README.md

 ## JSON Response

-When you want to do json data of for your API you can simply do as shown as below.
+When you want to return JSON data for your API, you can simply do the following:

 ```php
 return jsonResponse([
 	'blogs' => Blog::get()
 ]);
 ```
-You can customize http response code for json response.
-Default http response code is 200.
+You can customize the HTTP response code for a JSON response.
+The default HTTP response code is 200.

 ```php
 return jsonResponse([